 So, I am beautiful when I’m laughing till I cry with my toddler . . . even when I haven’t showered in two days.
 And I am beautiful when I’m crying with my eight-year-old over the last chapter of Anne of Green Gables, or (yes I’m admitting it) a sappy commercial, mascara smears and all.
-Fyi, it’s never the pharmaceutical commercials.
-Those get an entirely different response.

-Where was I?
-Oh right, before I share an amazing face serum recipe with you that promotes collagen production, hydrates and plumps skin, helps to even skin tone and fade brown spots, supports scar healing, soothes eczema and psoriasis, and makes skin glow, let’s just get one thing out of the way.
+So, before I share an amazing face serum recipe with you that promotes collagen production, hydrates and plumps skin, helps to even skin tone and fade brown spots, supports scar healing, soothes eczema and psoriasis, and makes skin glow, let’s just get one thing out of the way.

 You are beautiful.

 Yes, this is really good stuff, but I am so over ads telling us we need x,y, or z to feel beautiful, so I wanted to clear that one thing up before we jump in.
-I hope you love this serum as much as I do, and that it makes you feel like the best version of yourself: radiant and youthful.
+I hope you love this serum as much as I do, and that it makes you feel like the best version of yourself: radiant and nourished.
 Ready now?
 Good.